 |3.0 – 3.9||II – III||Noticeable indoors, especially on upper floors.|

 |4.0 – 4.9||IV – V||Most to all feel it.
 Dishes, doors, cars shake and possibly break.|

 |5.0 – 5.9||VI – VII||Everyone feels it.
 Some items knocked over or broken.
 Building damage possible.|

 |6.0 – 6.9||VII – IX||Frightening amounts of shaking.
 Significant damage especially with poorly constructed buildings|

 |≥ 7.0||≥ VIII||Significant destruction of buildings.
 Potential for objects to be thrown in air from shaking.|

-Building material choices can influence the amount of damage caused by earthquake shaking.
-The flexibility of building materials relates to their resistance to damage by earthquake waves.
-Unreinforced Masonry (URM) is the most devastated by ground shaking.
-Wood framing held together with nails which can bend and flex with wave passage are more likely to survive earthquakes.
+Building Materials—The flexibility of a building material determines its resistance to earthquake damage.
+Unreinforced masonry (URM) is the material most devastated by ground shaking.
+Wood framing fastened with nails bends and flexes during seismic wave passage and is more likely to survive intact.
 Steel also has the ability to deform elastically before brittle failure.
-The Salt Lake City campaign “Fix the Bricks” has good information on URMs and earthquake safety.
+The Fix the Bricks campaign in Salt Lake City, Utah has good information on URMs and earthquake safety.

 9.8.3 Earthquake Recurrence

-9.8.4 Distribution of Earthquake Hazard
+9.8.4 Earthquake Distribution